seregazhuk/seregazhuk.github.io_old/_posts/2018-02-27-reactphp-filesystem.md

 ### Other methods

 `rename($toFilename)` renames current file object to a specified name.
-Returns a promise that fulfills with an instance of a new file renamed file:
+Returns a promise that fulfills with an instance of a new renamed file:

 {% highlight php %}
 <?php